Skip to main content

 about their experience?

-Since it is often hard to express sentiment as a single number, we actually give you three numbers (all three in the interval [-1.0, 1.0]):
+Since sentiment often cannot be expressed as a single number, we return three values (all in the range [-1.0, 1.0]):

 • mean – the average sentiment

-• pos - the positive sentiment of the text (ignoring its negative sentiment)
+• pos – the positive component (ignores negative parts)

-• neg - the negative sentiment of the text (ignoring its positive sentiment)
+• neg – the negative component (ignores positive parts)

 {